jmaguino/Random_usernames_creator/README.md

 # Random_usernames_creator

 # Project Summary
-This small program is used to create usernames from a list of random words.
+This program is used to create usernames from a list of random words.
 For this program, we will import the requests, random, and randint modules.
 We will use a url with the list of words.